DrEmpiricism/Optimize-Offline/README.md

 ## Solid image compression ##

 Solid image compression uses the undocumented LZMS compression format to concatenate all file data within a regular WIM file into a solid WIM archive (ESD file).
-By doing this, a 4GB WIM file is able to be compressed to a size under 2GB or less.
+By doing this, a 4GB WIM file is able to be compressed to a size of 2GB or less.
 However, as with other forms of high-ratio compression, LZMS compression can take quite a while to complete and should NOT be selected as the final image compression type if the end-user is impatient or requires the optimized image quickly.

 ## ISO File Strucuture Optimization ##